snotskie/ttrpg/md/index.md

 **Sparking:** You may "Spark" two balanced Stats together to create a more powerful effect (described in the Playing the Game chapter).

-**Unconventional Stats:** Whenever an effect has you use a Stat, you may instead use any other Stat you have balanced with it, referred to as using an "unconventional Stat."

-**History and Optional Stats:** You may use your History Stat in place of another Stat when the action is related enough to your Backstory or Aptitudes (described later in this chapter).
-Similarly, you may use optional Stats (if your game has them) like Hex or Ham in place of another Stat when the action is related enough to that Stat's scope.

-**"In the scope of":** Effects "in the scope of" some Stat refer to that Stat, Stats balanced with it, and your History and optional Stats if related enough.

 <div>
   <h4>
     Stat Dice Notation